Welcome to Elder class, year 6

 PE this term is on Tuesday mornings and Wednesday afternoons.
 Both sessions will be outside (weather permitting) so wrap up warm!

-In maths we are learning to: convert measures.
+In maths we are learning to: find missing angles using information given.

 Newsletters and timetables:

 Reading with your child booklet a-guide-to-reading-with-children (1)